everettprussak/CPSC354/Assignment1/README.md

 #### addQ (QQ (S O) (T (T I))) (QQ (S (S O)) (I)) = QQ (S (S (S (S (S (S (S O))))))) (T (T I)) --> 7/3 ~ 2.333
 #### --------------------------------------------------------------------------------
 ### Part 2
+#### The Order of operations I choose to have from First Calculation Priority to Last Went:
+#### 1. Negative, 2.
+Exponents, 3.
+Divide, 4.
+Times, 5.
+Subtraction, 6.
+Plus
+#### I created my system based off of the already created grammar.
+Since Times was Exp1 at the start, I know it has a higher priority than Subtraction, so I switched it to Exp2, and made Subtraction Exp1.
+I did this for each case to make sure each operation had the correct heirarchy.
+Times is techically lower priority than Divide in my case, but this won't matter as the answer will still be the same.
+#### The Grammar reflects these design desicions because numbers.cf has a heirachy design.
+Plus can always be ran, but Times will be ran before Plus if needed, and so on.
+Since I have Negative as my highest priority, that means anywhere where negative numbers are, that would be the first calculation.